- Home

 Volunteer

-- may provide practical assistance, e.g. taking you shopping or to appointments, giving your carer a break, minding children, or doing basic jobs around the house
+- may provide practical assistance, such as taking you shopping or to appointments, giving your carer a break, minding children, or doing basic jobs around the house

-- can be a friend, family member or neighbour – although you may feel embarrassed about asking for help, you will probably find that many people want to do something for you
+- may be a friend, family member or neighbour.
+You may not like asking for help, but people usually want to help you

 Podcast for people affected by advanced cancer